San Francesco, Prato: The cloister

-The cloister, dating from 1438–1440, features Ionic columns.
+The cloister, dating from 1438 to 1440, features Ionic columns.
 It has several coat of arms from the 15th to 19th century, and several frescoes: a lunette with the Madonna and Child and a tabernacle with the Madonna Enthroned and Saints from the early 14th century.

 Migliorati Chapel

 Around 1400 the chapter (or Migliorati Chapel) was entirely frescoed by Niccolò Gerini in a style close to Giotto.
 The scenes include a ruined Cricifixion, the Stories of St. Matthew and Stories of St. Anthony (the latter also damaged) and, on the vault, the Evangelists.